William Drury Lowe (landowner, born 1753): Biography

 Drury-Lowe became the High Sheriff of Derbyshire in 1795 as well as serving as captain of a troop of Derbyshire Volunteer Cavalry for nine years.
 Drury-Lowe was also made the Deputy Lieutenant of Derbyshire in 1797.

 Family

 Drury-Lowe married Anne Steer of Burton Latimer, and had no male heir.
 He had a daughter (Mary) Anne, baptised 1783, who married Robert Holden.
 Their engagement was agreed by Drury-Lowe but they eloped and were married at Gretna Green in August 1800, marriage formalized in nearby Spondon on 31 August 1800.
-Robert inherited Locko Parke; but never lived there since his mother-in-law outlived him, dying in 1848.
+Robert inherited Locko Park; but never lived there since his mother-in-law outlived him, dying in 1848.